Gabrieltgaldino/NRG_QT/docs/source/index.rst

 The plug-in counts with a variaty of functionalities: Binding site defition, docking similaiton with FlexAID and NRGdock, high-throughput screening with NRGdock using the Chemical Component Dictionary (CCD) and the dataset of all approved drugs of DrugBank and ligand interaction visualization using surfaces.

-Check out the :doc:`installation/installation_index` section for further information, including how to install the project.

 .. note::

    This project is under active development.
 Please contact rafael.najmanovich@umontreal.ca if you encounter any issues.